flyofkodos/adventofcode2021/README.md

-# adventofcode2021
+# Advent of Code 2021

-My solutions for the [Advent of Code 2021](https://adventofcode.com/2021) puzzles.
+My hacky solutions for the [Advent of Code 2021](https://adventofcode.com/2021) puzzles.